 VII.
 Integrated English Language and Civics Education (IELCE) Activities

-For this section, if the program received IELCE funding for 2018-2019, please describe IELCE activities and services provided by the program so far this fiscal year.
+For this section, if the program received IELCE funding for 2019-2020, please describe IELCE activities and services provided by the program so far this fiscal year.

-(If your program does not provide IELCE services, just indicate N/A).
+(If your program does not receive IELCE funding, just indicate N/A).